 - official PTE scores required with a 52 overall

 - official IELTS (academic) scores required with a 6.5 overall and

 - minimum individual module scores of 6.0

 Review important information about official test scores.

 If you choose to work on a thesis in certain areas of European history or Latin American history in which a foreign language is essential to your research, then a lack of facility in a foreign language could pose a problem.
 If you are intending to do research in U.S. history or even in some areas other than U.S. history, lack of competency in one or more foreign languages may not pose a problem at all.
 However, if you eventually want to pursue a doctoral degree after completing a master’s degree in history, you are encouraged to develop or maintain your language skills, as language competency will be required.

-If you wish to apply for a graduate instructional assistant (GIA) position, please complete the GIA application form and forward it to Dr. Rebecca Montgomery (email@example.com) no later than June 1 for the fall term and November 1 for the spring term.
+If you wish to apply for a graduate instructional assistant (GIA) position, please complete the GIA application form, and forward it to Dr. Jose Carlos de la Puente (email@example.com) no later than June 1 for the fall term and November 1 for the spring term.